Series / Two of a Kind

 This show provides examples of:

-- Actor Allusion: During the pilot Mary-Kate says of poker "I thought a Full House beat everything".
+- Actor Allusion: During the pilot Mary-Kate says of poker "When we were young, Full House beat everything!"

 - Alpha Bitch: Jennifer in her first episode.
 This gets dropped pretty soon and she is shown hanging around with Ashley all the time.